 This interview with Dr. Adigun was recorded in 2019.
-We will soon be interviewing her and Dr. Warren Heymann on a live People’s Pharmacy broadcast.
+We interviewed her and Dr. Warren Heymann on a live People’s Pharmacy broadcast.
 Dr. Heymann is Professor of Medicine and Pediatrics and Head of the Division of Dermatology, Cooper Medical School of Rowan University, Camden, New Jersey and Clinical Professor of Dermatology, Perelman School of Medicine of the University of Pennsylvania, Philadelphia, Pennsylvania.

-If everything goes as planned, they will be live in our studio on October 22, 2022.
-You will want to mark your calendar and tune in.
-Submit your questions in advance so we can ask them during the live show.
+They were live in our studio on October 22, 2022.
 Dr. Heymann has written an article in the Journal of the American Academy of Dermatology (March, 2021) Titled:

 “Coming full circle (almost): Low dose oral minoxidil for alopecia”

 Download the free mp3 of our old interview with Dr. Adigun (Choose MP3 from the pulldown) or click on the arrow inside the green circle under the photo at the top of the page for the streaming audio.